-For rumours of who might be playing please see the Glastonbury Festival 2020 line-up and rumours page.
+For the details plus some rumours please see the Glastonbury Festival 2020 line-up and rumours page.

 Expect something like 2,000 performances at over 100 venues including music, cabaret, theatre, circus, a fantastic Kidz area, poetry, green crafts and information, site art, decor, and loads, loads more ... much more than just the music, so make sure you check it all out!

 Tickets have sold out.
 There will be a resale of entrance/coach tickets on Thursday 16th April 2020, and a resale of entrance tickets on Sunday 19th April 2020.

 All people wanting a ticket will be required to have registered beforehand (see below), as an anti-touting measure.
 Tickets have the attendees photo printed on, and are not transferable or re-sellable.

 entrance ticket: £265 + £5 booking fee.

 Children aged 12 and under do not require tickets and do not need to register.

 As part of the Festival's continued commitment to green travel as well as to lessen the traffic heading to the festival, a number of tickets are sold from locations around the country with obligatory coach travel.
 These are sold in advance of the main ticket sale.

 Registration does not reserve or guarantee you a ticket in the resale, but if you don't register you will not be able to buy a weekend ticket for Glastonbury Festival 2020.